WRF Physics¶

 TEMF (bl_pbl_physics=10)

-The lowest level should be in the surface layer (0.1h).
-This is important for surface (2m, 10m) diagnostic interpolation.
+The lowest level should be located in the surface layer (0.1h) for correct surface (2m, 10m) diagnostic interpolation.

 With ACM2, GFS, and MRF PBL schemes, the lowest full level should be .99 or .995 (not too close to 1).